-Tranche 5 - \$2,250,000, upon the SEC declaring the Registration Statement effective.
+Tranche 5 - \$2,250,000, upon the SEC declaring the Company's S-1 Registration Statement effective.

-Tranche 6 - \$2,250,000, three days after the funding of the Tranche 5 funding.
+Tranche 6 - \$2,250,000, three days after the funding of Tranche 5.

 The principal amount of each Note shall include an OID of 2% and the Company shall pay interest on the aggregate unconverted and then outstanding principal amount, at the rate of 10% per annum, half of which interest amount is guaranteed.